WeebNetsu/bugtracker/README.md

 ### Downgrading Migration

-Sometimes you realise creating a revision was not a good idea, you changed something you didn't want to have changed in the first place.
+Sometimes you realize creating a revision was not a good idea, you changed something you didn't want to have changed in the first place.
 Luckily alembic got you covered!

 #### Steps:

 1. Be inside your container (`docker exec -it bug-tracker-api-1 /bin/sh`)
-1. Downgrade to the previous revision `alembic downgrade -1` OR downgrade to a specific revision `alembic downgrade abcdef` (abcdef is refering to the first 6 letters/numbers of the revision you want to downgrade to, just look at the file name)
+1. Downgrade to the previous revision `alembic downgrade -1` OR downgrade to a specific revision `alembic downgrade abcdef` (abcdef is referring to the first 6 letters/numbers of the revision you want to downgrade to, just look at the file name)

 ### Migration NOTES: